[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

 The liberal counterargument to that is that evolution is a blind idiot alien god that optimizes for stupid things and has no concern with human value.
 Thus, the fact that some species of wasps paralyze caterpillars, lay their eggs inside of it, and have its young devour the still-living paralyzed caterpillar from the inside doesn’t set off evolution’s moral sensor, because evolution doesn’t have a moral sensor because evolution doesn’t care.

 Suppose that in fact patriarchy is adaptive to societies because it allows women to spend all their time bearing children who can then engage in productive economic activity and fight wars.
-This doesn’t seem too implausible to me.
-In fact, for the sake of argument let’s assume it’s true.
 The social evolutionary processes that cause societies to adopt patriarchy still have exactly as little concern for its moral effects on women as the biological evolutionary processes that cause wasps to lay their eggs in caterpillars.

 Evolution doesn’t care.
 But we do care.
-There is a tradeoff between Gnon-compliance – saying “Okay, the strongest possible society is a patriarchal one, we should implement patriarchy” and our human values – like women who want to do something other than bear children.
+There’s a tradeoff between Gnon-compliance – saying “Okay, the strongest possible society is a patriarchal one, we should implement patriarchy” and our human values – like women who want to do something other than bear children.

 Too far to one side of the tradeoff, and we have unstable impoverished societies that die out for going against natural law.
 Too far to the other side, and we have lean mean fighting machines that are murderous and miserable.
 Think your local anarchist commune versus Sparta.